How to: Table Made From Scraps

 First I got some 1x’s that I had already ripped for another project (Living Room Media Center)

 I had some porch spindles.
-I cut them on the compound miter saw.
+They were easy to cut on the compound miter saw.

 I used 3 screws on each leg, 2 on one side, one on the other side.